bolton2395/repository.polychroma/README.md

 # Repository: Polychroma
-The home of TV Polychroma for the Kodi Home Media Centre.
+The home of TV Polychroma for the Kodi Entertainment Centre.